 Before leaving the Piru area, it’s a short drive to the Piru Murals located along the Camulos Bike Trial.
 These 16 majestic portrayals of old land grants and historic families are the works of renowned artist and muralist Carlos Callejo and tell the story of Piru’s place in Old California.Just steps from the murals, and scattered through the downtown district of Piru are 17 two-foot diameter mosaic circles that are placed on the sidewalk each corner of an intersection, aptly called the Piru Circles.

-Designed by mosaic artist Helle Scharling, these unique pieces of art illustrates different aspects of the history, nature, and economics of the upper Santa Clara Valley.
+Designed by mosaic artist Helle Scharling, these unique pieces of art illustrate different aspects of the history, nature, and economics of the upper Santa Clara Valley.
 A brochure explaining the significance of each mosaic can be obtained at the Piru Visitors Center.

 Continuing your westward trek on State Route 126, be sure not to pass up the opportunity to visit Bennett’s Honey Farm.
 The Bennett’s have been producing and packaging their delicious staple for over 20 years, and visitors are treated to a delectable variety of flavors to sip from in the quaint tasting room while surrounded by little wax candles in the shapes of honey jars.